microsoft/mu_tiano_platforms/Platforms/Docs/Common/Features/feature_pxe.md

 ```

 Where the `dump.dat`, of which name is subject to users' choice, is the file to store the network traffic.
 This file can
 be opened by Wireshark to analyze the network traffic.
+Please note that the `netdev` should match the NIC driver added for
+PXE boot.

 ### Customized PXE Driver